aboutcode-org/aboutcode-toolkit/USAGE.rst

 ::

-    about attrib [OPTIONS] LOCATION OUTPUT [INVENTORY_LOCATION]
+    about attrib [OPTIONS] LOCATION OUTPUT

-    LOCATION: Path to an ABOUT file or a directory containing ABOUT files
+    LOCATION: Path to an ABOUT file or a directory containing ABOUT files.
-    OUTPUT: Path to output file to write the attribution to
+    OUTPUT: Path to output file to write the attribution to.
-    INVENTORY_LOCATION: Path to a CSV file which contains the 'about_file_path' key [OPTIONAL]

 **Options:**

 ::

-    -q, --quiet      Do not print any error/warning.
-    --template PATH  Use the custom template for the Attribution Generation --mapping        Use for mapping between the input keys and the ABOUT field names - MAPPING.CONFIG
+    --inventory PATH  Path to an inventory file --mapping         Use for mapping between the input keys and the ABOUT field names - mapping.config
+    --template PATH   Path to a custom attribution template -q, --quiet       Do not print any error/warning.
     --help            Show this message and exit.

 Purpose
 -------
 Generate an attribution file which contains the all license information from the LOCATION along with the license text.

-Supplying an INVENTORY_LOCATION will generate an attribution file which contains license information for ONLY the listed components in the INVENTORY_LOCATION.

-This tool will look at the components in the INVENTORY_LOCATION and find the corresponding .ABOUT files in the LOCATION and generate the output.

 Assuming the follow: